 The nursing care plan for clients with hypothyroidism includes providing information about disease process/prognosis and therapy needs, guiding the client to meet their nutritional requirement, planning activities with a rest period, and preventing complications.

-Here are three (3) nursing care plans (NCP) for hypothyroidism:
+Here are three (3) nursing care plans (NCP) and nursing diagnosis for patients with hypothyroidism:

 Imbalanced Nutrition: More Than Body Requirements

 Imbalanced Nutrition: More Than Body Requirements: Intake of nutrients that exceeds metabolic needs.

 - Client will maintain a stable weight and takes in necessary nutrients.

 |Assess the client’s weight.||Due to excess fluid volume and low basal metabolic rate, clients with hypothyroidism experience weight gain and difficulty losing extra weight|